 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-The Chase Sapphire Reserve annual fee is worth it if you love to travel
+Is the Chase Sapphire Reserve annual fee worth it?

 With the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points (worth $750 in travel) after you spend $4,000 on purchases in the first three months from account opening.
-You’ll also be able to earn 3x Chase Ultimate Rewards on travel (excluding $300 travel credit) and dining worldwide and 1x Chase points on all other purchases.
+You can also earn an unusually large amount of points when spending in the Chase Sapphire Reserve travel category — 3 Chase Ultimate Rewards points per dollar on a wide variety of travel purchases (excluding $300 travel credit) and dining worldwide and 1x Chase points on all other purchases.

 Chase Sapphire Reserve annual fee